 For instance, pick up a new bottle of hand sanitizer as your current bottle reaches below the halfway point.
 This will ensure you always have a fresh bottle of hand sanitizer ready to go when you need it.

 If you are buying for an office, try to purchase one jug per dispenser at first, then increase or decrease your ordering supplies based on how quickly people go through that sanitizer.
-It may be helpful to keep a chart of hand sanitizer use or to measure the dispensers at regular intervals.
+It may be helpful to keep a chart of hand sanitizers use or to measure the dispensers at regular intervals.

-Even though hand sanitizer expires eventually, it’s still one of the best disinfecting tools we have at our disposal to combat both COVID-19 and regular pathogens.
+Even though a hand sanitizer expires eventually, it’s still one of the best disinfecting tools we have at our disposal to combat both COVID-19 and regular pathogens.
 It’s important to keep using hand sanitizer regularly, and intelligently, as we stay healthy and pull together throughout this pandemic.

 Combine sanitizer with soap and water to avoid burning through so much of the stuff that you end up purchasing more than you need.
-Remember, soap and waterand hand sanitizer mustboth be used to maintain clean hands and a disinfected environment.
+Remember, soap and waterand store hand sanitizer mustboth be used to maintain clean hands and a disinfected environment.

 Let us know if you have any further questions!

 1. Can we eat after use sanitizer?

 A trace of alcohol poisoning can occur in children who consume even a small amount of alcohol sanitizer for hands.
 There is no need to worry if your children eat with or lick their hands after using a sanitizer for hands.

 2. Does sanitizer expire?

 Hand sanitizers are generally recommended to be used for two to three years according to industry standards.
 Using alcohol based hand sanitizers beyond its expiration date is not harmful, but it may be less effective or ineffective altogether.
 Therefore, we recommend washing our hands with soap and water whenever possible.